 Art - Fine Art - Studio Art

-Course The two-year MFA provides an immersive education in the development of professional practice as an artist while the one-year MA provides a master's-level education in art appropriate to a diverse range of applications.
-Students on both programmes produce a final exhibition and also demonstrate capabilities for critical enquiry through fine art, with the ability to evaluate their work through an informed grasp of the social, cultural and theoretical concerns shaping the discourse on contemporary fine art research and practice.
+The MFA (2 years, 4 semesters) provides an immersive education in the development of professional practice as an artist.
+As an MFA graduate you will produce a final exhibition, the quality of which will show that you have gained the knowledge and skills necessary to survive and thrive as a practicing artist.
+You will also develop your capabilities for critical enquiry in the field of fine art through a written dissertation, demonstrating your ability to evaluate your work through an informed grasp of the social, cultural and theoretical concerns shaping discourse on contemporary fine art research and practice.

 Entry requirements

-Applicants should normally have a bachelor's degree with First or upper Second Class Honours in Fine Art; or a bachelor's degree with a major in Fine Art with a GPA of 3.50 or above; or evidence of equivalent achievement.
-In the case of an outstanding portfolio, a bachelor's degree with a lower Second Class Honours/2.2/GPA 3.0 may be accepted.
-All eligible applicants are interviewed either in person or by phone.
+Applicants should have a Bachelors Degree with first or upper second class honours in Fine Art; or a Bachelors Degree with a major in Fine Art with a GPA or 3.50 or above; or evidence of equivalent achievement.
+In the case of an outstanding portfolio, a Bachelors Degree with a lower second class/2.2 honours/GPA of 3.0 may be accepted.

 Duration